wagslane/blog/content/posts/func-y-json-api.md

 ## GraphQL

 GraphQL improves upon some of the issues REST has.
-I would argue the biggest benefits GraphQL offers include a self-documenting API and the ability for the client to specify which data they want returned in any given request.
+I would argue the biggest benefits GraphQL offers include a self-documenting API and the ability for the client to specify which data they want to be returned in any given request.
 I love these improvements, but I still have some complaints.

 First, GraphQL isn't a simple "idea" like REST that you can easily build from scratch.
 GraphQL's methodology is quite heavy-handed, so you're almost *forced* into using a third-party library that enforces all the protocols.
 Second, the promise that the client can ask for data in "whatever way they want" is only partially true.
 The server still needs to support all the nested queries that the client could ask for in order for them to work, and more importantly, in order for them to work efficiently.